CGI Inc.: Markets and corporate structure

 CGI has an international client base, with large institutional clients in a wide array of industries and markets.
 The United States made up 29% of their client base as of March 2015, while Canada was the second-highest percentage at 15%.
 The majority of CGI's remaining contracts were in Europe (around 40%), with 15% in the rest of the world.

 CGI has a primary listing on the Toronto Stock Exchange and is a constituent of the S&P/TSX 60.
 It has a secondary listing on the New York Stock Exchange.
 As of March 2015, CGI made 42% of its revenue through government contracts.

 CGI Federal

 CGI Federal is a wholly owned subsidiary of CGI Inc. CGI Federal has partnered with U.S. federal agencies to provide IT services in defense, diplomacy, intelligence, healthcare, environment, homeland security, justice, treasury and more.
 CGI Federal has annual revenue exceeding US$1 billion.

-In 2018, CGI Federal opened an Innovation Center in Arlington, Virginia, to provide a dedicated collaboration space for agency and CGI experts to jointly explore the potential of new technologies.
+In 2018, CGI Federal opened an Innovation Center in Arlington, Virginia, to provide a collaboration space for agency and CGI experts to explore the potential of new technologies.